iamBijoyKar/jamun/README.md

 ## Features

 - **Markdown Support**: Write your content in markdown and Jamun will convert it to HTML.
-- **Directory Structure Routing**: Jamun uses the directory structure to create routes for your website.
+- **File Based Routing**: Jamun uses the directory structure and files to create routes for your website.
 It also supports markdown or html files as pages.

 ## Future Features